-During this free 1-hour webinar, you will learn what Process Walks are and why Process Walks are a critical action before implementing improvements to any process.
+During this 1-hour Intermediate Webinar, you will learn what Process Walks are and why Process Walks are a critical action before implementing improvements to any process.

 - What a Process Walk is

 - How to use Process Walk Templates